 Throughout Key Stage 3 pupils are taught in ability-based sets for English, maths and modern languages.
 Science in set from Year 8.
 Class sizes are an average of 26 pupils.

-To see, in detail, the content covered at Key Stage 3, please see our Programme of Study here.
+To see the content covered at Key Stage 3, please see the Curriculum Booklet 2019-2020.

 Key Stage 4 (Years 10 and 11)